zxc2012/PAT_Code/docs/cs/web_2.md

     *use a===b*
 2. '+'触发隐式类型转换
+3. for...in iterates over all enumerable *properties* of an object that are keyed by strings

+   for...of creates a loop iterating over *iterable objects*.
 ### Function
 - Arrow Function:
     - Does not have its own bindings to this or super, and should not be used as methods.